About Growth Forensics:

 The Core Principle

 The dossier produced by a Growth Forensics diagnostic is a complete and standalone document.
 A competent internal team or a well-briefed specialist agency can execute the intervention sequence from it without any further involvement from this practice.
-We tell you that upfront because it is true, and because a diagnostic practice that withholds information to create dependency is not a diagnostic practice — it is a retainer with extra steps.
+We tell you that upfront because it is true, and because an organic growth practice that withholds information to create dependency is not an organic growth practice, it is a retainer with extra steps.

 The practice also differs from strategy consulting in one important way: the recommendations are grounded in signal-level evidence collected during the engagement, not in frameworks applied from outside.
 Every finding in the dossier is traceable to a specific signal.
 Every recommendation is connected to a specific structural gap.
 There is no generic best practice in the output — only what is true about your engine, and what fixing it requires.